-Within the general theme of population resources, environment, an examination of a wide range of topics concerned with man's interaction with his environment.
+Within the general theme of population resources and environment, an examination of a wide range of topics concerned with man's interaction with his environment.

-The multi and interdisciplinary nature of environmental issues is stressed, with emphasis in Session 1 on global environmental matters and in Session 2 on specific Australian issues.
+The multi- and interdisciplinary nature of environmental issues is stressed, with emphasis in lectures or global environmental matters and in tutorials on specific Australian issues.